-Endovenous laser therapy is a treatment for painful, swollen, or unsightly varicose veins.
-Performed with a local anaesthetic, EVLT is a minimally invasive procedure that uses laser heat to destroy varicose veins.
+Endovenous Laser Ablation Therapy (EVLA) is a non-invasive or keyhole method of treating painful, swollen, or unsightly varicose veins without surgery.
+Instead of cutting, tying and removing the abnormal veins, they are heated from the inside using laser energy.
+Performed with a local anaesthetic, EVLA is a minimally invasive procedure that uses laser heat to destroy varicose veins.

 About 70 to 80% of patients have varicose veins that are suitable for EVLA.
 You are an appropriate candidate for EVLA if your varicose veins are caused by the backward flow of blood in your long saphenous vein in your thigh or its major branches.

 However, not all patients with varicose veins are suitable for this treatment.
 EVLA is not recommended for people who are in poor general health, unable to walk, have a clotting disorder, or are pregnant.
 A pre-procedure ultrasound scan may show that your varicose veins are not suitable for EVLT if it finds excessive twisting or inflammation of your vein.
 Your surgeon will advise you about alternative treatments if EVLA is not suitable for you.

 The whole procedure normally takes 1-2 hours depending on how extensive your veins are and if you are having one or two legs treated.

 Endovenous means inside the vein, so your consultant will insert the fine laser fibre into the vein.
 A small amount of local anaesthetic is injected into the skin and once the skin is numb, a needle is inserted into the vein.